Last updated: 18.02.2024

 Tip

-By default, the CO2 emission factor for all price vehicle types under a given service is the same as for the service.
-This means that it is not necessary to configure any settings for the price vehicle type if the same CO2 emission factor as for the service is required.
+By default, the CO2 emission factor for all price vehicle types on a service is the same as the factor for the service.
+This means that it is not necessary to configure any settings for the price vehicle types on the service if the same CO2 emission factor as the service’s is required.

 Example

-Take account of pricing weight when calculating CO2 emissions
+Take pricing weight into account when calculating CO2 emissions

-You can choose whether to take into account the pricing weight of the order compared to the capacity of the vehicle, by using:
+You can decide if the pricing weight of the order compared to the capacity of the vehicle is to be taken into account, by using:

-Step 1: Add fuel and specify the CO2 emissions of the fuel
+Step 1: Add the fuel and enter the CO2 emissions for the fuel

 To add a new fuel or update the CO2 emission information for a fuel type, proceed as follows: